Caiyun-AI/DCFormer/pytorch/dcformer/README.md

 | Llama3(1024+flashattention+compile)  | 8.354234  | 8.520253  | 8.727508  | 8.875685  | 9.15617  | 9.414761  |
 | Llama3(1024+not_flashattention+compile)  | 10.627787  | 11.019346  | 11.677852  | 12.094193  | 12.400657  | 12.730574  |

+DCFormer (4096+not_compile) indicates that the text context length of DCFormer-7B's training data is 4096, and torch compilation is not used.
+DCFormer(4096+compile) indicates that the text context length of DCFormer-7B's training data is 4096, and torch compilation is used.
+Llama3(4096+flashattention+not_compile) indicates that the text context length of Llama3-7B's training data is 4096, FlashAttention is used and torch compilation is not used.
+Llama3(4096+not_flashattention+not_compile) indicates that the text context length of Llama3-7B's training data is 4096, FlashAttention is not used and torch compilation is not used.
+Llama3(4096+flashattention+compile) indicates that the text context length of Llama3-7B's training data is 4096, FlashAttention is used and torch compilation is used.
+Llama3(4096+not_flashattention+compile) indicates that the text context length of Llama3-7B's training data is 4096, FlashAttention is not used and torch compilation is used.

+This table presents the time taken, in seconds, for DCFormer-7B and Llama3-7B to execute a single step under various model configurations and settings, with a sequence length of 4096.

 | model  | batch_size=4 | batch_size=6 | batch_size=8 |